PacktPublishing/Hands-On-Server-Rendered-React-Application-with-Next.js/README.md

-# Cisco Voice Solutions for Small and Medium-Sized Enterprises SME - CUCME [Video]
+# Hands-On Server-Rendered React Application with Next.js	[Video]
-This is the code repository for [Cisco Voice Solutions for Small and Medium-Sized Enterprises SME - CUCME [Video]](https://www.packtpub.com/application-development/cisco-voice-solutions-small-and-medium-sized-enterprises-sme-cucme-video?utm_source=github&utm_medium=repository&utm_campaign=9781788476188), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Hands-On Server-Rendered React Application with Next.js[Video]](https://www.packtpub.com/application-development/hands-server-rendered-react-application-nextjs-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
-Medium-sized business demands the reliability and high performance of large organizations, and the cost effectiveness of small businesses, to help them deal with competition efficiently.
-Cisco provides the necessary hardware and software to enable small- to medium-sized enterprises to build and maintain efficient voice and digital networks and empower the smooth running of your business.
-You will start by exploring the hardware options provided by Cisco to build your SME Voice Network.
-You will learn to set up Cisco command-line interface connections, and work with the hardware feature sets that fulfill your organization's various needs.
-From there, you will explore the different software you'll need for your network.
-You will learn to work with the Cisco Unified Communication Manager Express, Cisco Unity, and Cisco Configuration Professional Express, as well as the different file sets you will encounter on a daily basis.
-After that, you will learn to design your SME topology, and configure various devices for your network.
-You will set up your own dial plans, and also set up accounts with the help of the Cisco GUI Admin.
-Finally, you will learn to use Cisco Unity Connection to manage voice calls and messages over your organization's network.
-By the end of this tutorial, you will have mastered building, securing, and maintaining your own voice network for small- to medium-sized enterprises.
+This course will help you build a server-side, rendered React application with Next.js.
+Using a real-world example, this is a practical course.
+You will begin by swiftly understanding Next.js and how it works.
+You will then create a server-rendered application in React to cater for a real-world scenario.
+This example will solve a major, frequent pain-point.
+While building the application, you will cover some important features provided by Next.js, to help you focus on development and make your work easier.
+You will cover some core Next.js concepts, understanding its full potential and why it has gained popularity.
+You will also cover the advantages of bringing SSR i.e. server-side rendering to your application.
+By the end of the course, you will be confident enough to build server-side rendered web applications with React and Next.js.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>Create and maintain your GUI connections
-<LI>Work with virtual solutions for your large enterprise voice network with the help of VMWare
-<LI>Manage your network’s DHCP and DNS dependencies
-<LI>Set up different dial plans and manage your network’s users
-<LI>Handle network connectivity with the help Cisco’s Unified Mobility Features
-<LI>Ensure quality of service and security over your network
-<LI>Set up and configure Cisco Unity Connection to manage voicemail over your network </LI></UL></DIV>
+<LI>Master Next.js fundamentals by building a static application
+<LI>Master universal server-side rendering in a matter of minutes!
+<LI>From custom error pages to SCSS imports, use a workflow that works for you
+<LI>Fetch data from databases, master gotchas, and clean URLs
+<LI>Learn how to fine-tune what code you run and understand your bundles
+<LI>Strategies for both Node servers and static CDN-hosted services such as Netlify
+<LI>Learn strategies to keep users signed in and protected content safe </LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge
-To fully benefit from the coverage included in this course, you will need:<br/>
-Targeting network engineers with a basic understanding of network topologies and how they work, this video course is also for anyone who wants to learn how to set up an efficient, scalable network for small- to medium-sized enterprises with the help of Cisco's networking solutions.
+This course is for developers who are familiar with React and want to learn to use the power of Next.js to build server-rendered applications for their projects.
+Basic knowledge of JavaScript and React is assumed.
 ### Technical Requirements
-This course has the following software requirements:<br/>
-CISCO
+Minimum Hardware Requirements
+For successful completion of this course, students will require the computer systems with at least the following:

+OS: Windows, Mac-OS, or Linux

+Processor: Dual-Core

+Memory: 4GB RAM

+Storage: 128GB storage

+Recommended Hardware Requirements
+For an optimal experience with hands-on labs and other practical activities, we recommend the following configuration:
+OS: Windows, Mac-OS, or Linux

+Processor: Intel i5 or higher Processor

+Memory: 8GB RAM

+Storage: 256GB storage

+Software Requirements

+Operating system: Windows, Mac-OS, or Linux

+Browser: Chrome, Firefox, Internet Explorer (Windows) or Safari

+IDE of your choice (Atom, WebStorm, Visual Studio Code, etc)

+Node.js LTS 8.9.1 Installed

 ## Related Products
-* [Cisco Voice Solutions for Medium to Large Enterprise MLE - CUCM [Video]](https://www.packtpub.com/application-development/cisco-voice-solutions-medium-large-enterprise-mle-cucm-video?utm_source=github&utm_medium=repository&utm_campaign=9781788476263)

-* [Cisco Voice Solutions for Small and Medium-Sized Enterprises SME - CUCME [Video]](https://www.packtpub.com/application-development/cisco-voice-solutions-small-and-medium-sized-enterprises-sme-cucme-video?utm_source=github&utm_medium=repository&utm_campaign=9781788476188)

-* [Cisco Voice Solutions for Small and Medium-Sized Enterprises SME - CUCME [Video]](https://www.packtpub.com/application-development/cisco-voice-solutions-small-and-medium-sized-enterprises-sme-cucme-video?utm_source=github&utm_medium=repository&utm_campaign=9781788476188)
+* [Hands-On Server-Rendered React Application with Next.js [Video]](https://www.packtpub.com/application-development/hands-server-rendered-react-application-nextjs-video)